dc36205/User-Purchase-Behavior-Study-in-Company-Selling-Food-Products/README.md

 It is necessary to develop a study on user behavior for the company's application.

-The data is essentially concentrated in a single dataset that collects information pertaining to user purchase transactions.
+The data is essentially is concentrated in a single dataset that collects information pertaining to user purchase transactions.
 Information was provided on: event name, event time, user identifier and experiment number.
 The dataset has 244126 records and 4 columns.